Latest News and Announcements

 Dr Gregory Katzman Appointed Vice Chair of Operations

 We are pleased to announce that Dr. Gregory Katzman has agreed to serve as the Vice Chair of Operations, effective May 20, 2013.

 Dr. Katzman is taking on this role after having served as the interim Vice Chair of Operations since August of 2011.
-Before assuming interim vice chair duties, Dr. Katzman initially joined the University of Chicago’s Department of Radiology in December of 2010 as the Director of Pediatric Radiology.
+Before assuming interim vice chair duties, Dr. Katzman initially joined the University of Chicago’s Department of Radiology in December of 2010 as the Director of Pediatric Neuroradiology.

 Dr Oto Interviewed by NBC Chicago Evening News about HIFU Ablation of Uterine Fibroids